Directors & Management

 Mark Dobson – Amica Mature Lifestyles/BayBridge Senior Living

 Mark has over 15 years of customer service, sales and marketing experience, as well as nearly six years of operations experience.
-In his current role as Regional Director of Operations for Amica Mature Lifestyles, Mark provides support to over 500 senior living residents across BC and Alberta.
+Mark recently assumed the position of Senior Director of Operations, Western Canada, for Amica Mature Lifestyles and will continue to support his current communities in BC and Alberta along with additional responsibilities.

 He is experienced in the operations of new developments and has played a significant role in the recent opening of two new retirement residences.
 Notably, Mark recently led the introduction of Enhanced Care at Amica at West Vancouver, adapting the residence from IL and AL to full end of life care under Residential Care licensing.